-- Direct deposit (preferred)

-- Credit card (via Paypal, additional fees apply).
+- Direct deposit (preferred) - Credit card (via secure online payment additional fees apply).

-- Cheque

 Please note that the session fees are per session.
 In order to complete the full diploma, you will be required to complete a total of three (3) sessions.